-When you’re first starting out solo skydiving, you have your eyes set on one big skydiving goal: Earning Your Skydiving License.
+When you’re first starting out solo skydiving, you have your eyes set on one big skydiving goal: Earning Your Skydiving Certification.
 Many early mornings, waiting on weather holds, meeting newbies like yourself, obsessively checking the Weather Channel app, and living for nothing else but to earn your A-license.
 It’s easy to get so wrapped up in that goal to forget that earning your A-license – which is the first license in skydiving – is really only the beginning.

 We all know that setting goals is important, but we often don’t realize how important they are as we continue to move through life.
 Setting new goals helps trigger new behaviors, helps guides your focus and helps you sustain that momentum in life.
 Goals help align your focus and promote a sense of self-mastery.